Andrew Levitas: Film career

-Metalwork Pictures

-Metalwork Pictures, Levitas' media production company, specializes in the development and production of ultra high-end, socially responsible original content.
-With offices in London and New York, his company supports and empowers remarkable and innovative creatives to ensure compelling, positive and commercially driven product.
-Titles include Minamata (Johnny Depp, Bill Nighy, Hiroyuki Sanada), My Zoe (Julie Delpy, Daniel Brühl, Gemma Arterton, Richard Armitage), Georgetown (Christoph Waltz, Vanessa Redgrave, Annette Bening), The White Crow (Ralph Fiennes), Farming (Kate Beckinsale, Gugu Mbatha-Raw), The Gateway (Bruce Dern, Olivia Munn, Frank Grillo), Last Moment of Clarity (Samara Weaving, Udo Kier, Brian Cox), The Quarry (Michael Shannon, Shea Whigham), Flower (Zoey Deutch), At Any Price (Dennis Quaid, Zac Efron), Affluenza (Nicola Peltz), and The Art of Getting By (Emma Roberts, Freddie Highmore).

 Academic career

 Also a part-time professor at New York University, Levitas has taught a course called "The Artist's Mind" for over a decade.
-In addition, Levitas has guest lectured at universities internationally.
+In addition, Levitas has guest lectured at universities internationally, including Yale University.
 Recently, Levitas taught a masterclass at the Goulandris Foundation in Athens as the Artist in Residence, alongside other environmentalists, as well at the Barbican in 2023.
 He continues to teach worldwide.

 Personal life

 Since October 2013, Levitas has been in a relationship with British classical-crossover singer Katherine Jenkins.
 The pair were engaged in April 2014, and married at Hampton Court Palace on September 27, 2014.
 Jenkins gave birth to the couple's first child, a daughter, in September 2015.
 With his wife, Levitas wrote the song "8 Nights of Joy," which was recorded at Abbey Road Studios and was on her album "Home Sweet Home."
 Their son was born in April 2018.
 Levitas was previously co-owner of West Village hotspot Play and is current part-owner of SoHo restaurants Little Prince and Lola Taverna.